 The home mechanic doesn’t make a living out of repairing bikes.
 They may do their own repairs and their friends or they might volunteer on a cycling project.

-This started changing in the 1980’s with the introduction of index gears.
-The principal of derailleur gear shifting has changed very little, but rear index gears need finer tuning.
+This started changing in the 1980s with the introduction of index gears.
+The principle of derailleur gear shifting has changed very little, but rear index gears need finer tuning.
 Once mountain bikes started to turn the cycle trade around and made biking a bit more fashionable, the technology moved on in leaps and bounds.
-More cogs at the back, cassettes overtaking freewheels on high end bikes, cartridge bottom brackets and replaceable hangers.
-Professional mechanics were seeing bikes and their variations coming through the workshops everyday.
+More cogs at the back, cassettes overtaking freewheels on high-end bikes, cartridge bottom brackets, and replaceable hangers.
+Professional mechanics were seeing bikes and their variations coming through the workshops every day.

-By building on knowledge that they already had, sharing information and a bit of trial and error, they were able to extend their skills and fix the different types of bikes and components coming through their workshops.
+By building on the knowledge that they already had, sharing information, and a bit of trial and error, they were able to extend their skills and fix the different types of bikes and components coming through their workshops.

 The issue of cycle maintenance qualifications

 Some of the courses were followed as an apprenticeship, but the popularity of apprenticeships in the UK died out at the turn of the century.
-By selling these courses in two week bundles, learners were given the idea of becoming a cycle mechanic by going on a course.
+By selling these courses in two-week bundles, learners were given the idea of becoming cycle mechanic by going on a course.